Muschamp Rd

 Ok I went to Bangkok to get to Cambodia which may have been my first mistake.
 I never looked into flying direct.
 I did learn that a 10 day trip is 10,000 yen less then a 13 day trip.
 I said all this the first time except it was funnier.
 I was in good spirits.
 Now I'm just bitter again.

 I forgot to introduce my co-author almost.
 Chuck Hill has enjoyed pointing out my many mistakes.
 I recognised them of course.
-I even recognised some of them as they were happening but was carried on my an indiscribeable force, call it gullibility, call it honesty, call it stupidity, call it kismet.
+I even recognised some of them as they were happening but was carried on my an indescribable force, call it gullibility, call it honesty, call it stupidity, call it kismet.
 What the hell is kismet anyway?
 It just seemed like a good word to use at the time.

 So after I booked my flight to Thailand and my flight back to Canada I took my time researching a place to stay.
 When I went to book I could not get a private room at a cheap rate at my first two choices.
 I ended up in Chinatown at 238 Guesthouse.
 It wasn't bad but I can't recommend it.
 It was clean.
 The people were honest.
 It has internet and laundry which was a convenience I wanted.
 It was all offset perhaps by being down an alley in Chinatown which probably contributed to my run ins with dodgy cabbies.